maacro-dev/sentinel/README.md

 **The web application component of Hum-i**: A web and mobile-based multi-stage data acquisition and analysis system for rice cultivation.

-🛠️ _This is an internal tool intended for use by partner agricultural organizations and research institutions._
+🛠️ _Under development.
+This is an internal tool intended for use by partner agricultural organizations and research institutions._

 ## Overview